hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/features/2p5D_tensor_parallel.md

 ## Introduction

-Compared with 1D tensor parallelism, 2D parallelism reduces the memory cost, but introduces more communication.
-Therefore, a 2.5D tensor parallelism algorithm was proposed based on 2.5D SUMMA to reduce communication by using more devices.
+Compared with 1D tensor parallelism, 2D parallelism reduces the memory cost, but may introduce more communication.
+Therefore, a  [2.5D tensor parallelism algorithm](https://arxiv.org/pdf/2105.14500.pdf) was proposed based on 2.5D SUMMA to reduce communication by using more devices.

 Let's still take a linear layer $Y = XA$ as an example.
-Given $P=q \times q \times d$ processors, e.g. $q=d=2$, we split the input $X$ into $d\times q$ rows and $q$ columns as
+Given $P=q \times q \times d$ processors (necessary condition), e.g. $q=d=2$, we split the input $X$ into $d\times q$ rows and $q$ columns as

 $$
 \left[\begin{matrix} X_{30} & X_{31} \\ X_{20} & X_{21} \\ X_{10} & X_{11} \\ X_{00} & X_{01}\end{matrix} \right],